• Skip to primary navigation

 Emilia-Romagna

-Emilia-Romagna, located in northeast Italy along the Adriatic Sea, is one of the most developed and wealthiest regions in all of Europe, thanks to an economy that runs on agriculture, automobile production, and banking.
+Emilia-Romagna is located in northeast Italy along the Adriatic Sea.
+It’s one of the most developed and wealthiest regions in all of Europe, thanks to an economy that runs on agriculture, automobile production, and banking.
 It’s home to cities like Bologna and beach town Rimini, but also charming medieval towns like Modena, Ferrara, and Ravenna.

 Emilia-Romagna Highlights: